 photo by Heather Harris.
 Chainsaw live in Naples, Italy, March 28, 2003

 Chainsaw rocked, hell yeah!
 In 2003, 28 years after these punk pioneers had called it quits, assorted all-ages audiences in sold out clubs all over Italy welcomed Chainsaw back ever so raucously.
-With an eclectic reformation, Chainsaw-Euro became Mr. Twister, the Donald, on second guitar his son Scott Mohammad who was 8 when the band wreaked havoc the first time around, the premier voice-over talent of all Switzerland who just happened to be our friend of 30 years and a very cool bass player Olivier, and worthy pickup drummer courtesy of the Italian record company which had sponsored the tour, Allesandro.
+With an eclectic reformation, Chainsaw-Euro became Mr. Twister; the Donald; on second guitar his son Scott Mohammad who was 8 when the band wreaked havoc the first time around and is now known in his own band as Lefty Phillips; the premier voice-over talent of all Switzerland who just happened to be our friend of 30 years and a very cool bass player Olivier; and worthy pickup drummer courtesy of the Italian record company which had sponsored the tour, Allesandro.